If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Chest pain

-If you have any of these symptoms, or if you suddenly start getting worse after having a cold or the flu, contact your health care provider.
+If any of these symptoms are severe, contact your healthcare provider.
+You should also contact your healthcare provider if you suddenly start getting worse after having a cold or the flu.

 What is walking pneumonia?